alikifah/Automated-migration-ASP.Net-Core/README.md

    }
   ```
 ## Limitation:
-this library migrates only view models.. the migration of identity information is not implemented.
+1- this library migrates only view models.. the migration of identity information is not implemented.
+2- this library supports only single public DbSet in each DbContext class.

 ## Prerequisites

     Prerequisites for SqliteAutoMigration library: